amandaxay/Game-Project/README.md

 A DTC class project done in HTML5/CSS and vanilla JavaScript.
 The purpose of the project was to utilize HTML5/CSS and JavaScript canvas feature to create a fun game.
 I chose to recreate old school Pac Man.

 ### How to play:
 The game is embeded in an HTML project and is currently hosted here!
-Click the link to play my pacman http://dtc-wsuv.org/asouriyamath20/game-project
+Click the link to play my pacman game https://amandaxay.github.io/Game-Project/

 ### Controls: